-"Seed to Table" Innovation Campus is in its second year partnership with MMSD at the Goodman Community Center.
+"Seed to Table" Innovation Campus is in its fourth year partnership with MMSD at the Goodman Community Center.
 Interested MMSD students can attend school for credit at Goodman, working in the kitchen, gardens and woodshop learning skills in the food service and agricultural industries.

 The Innovation Campus is based in the highly successful Seed to Table Curriculum.
 Seed to Table uses inquiry-based methods to teach science, social studies, mathematics, and language arts.
 The campus is staffed by a certified MMSD teacher who provides classroom-based instruction in mathematics and language arts that supports the hands-on learning of science and social studies, taught through field-based community service.
 The curriculum has shown remarkable success in engaging students in learning.